-The pharmaceutical industry plays an important role in the economies of many EU Member States.
+In addition to all of the factors discussed here, we should certainly acknowledge the role the pharmaceutical industry plays in the economies of many EU Member States.
 They are large employers and often major contributors to the GDP of the given countries.
+According to data from the European Federation of Pharmaceutical Industries and Associations (EFPIA)12, this sector spent more than 30 billion euros on research and development in 2013.

 The pharmaceutical industry is not the only source that invests in biopharmaceutical R&D. Statistics show that the contributions of universities, states, not-for-profit or charity entities are smaller but still substantial.
-One article from 2013 warns of the reduction of public participation in research and development funding10.
+One article from 2013 warns of the reduction of public participation in research and development funding13.
 Statistical data on European Union Member States indicate a drop in research spending after the economic crisis, and slow but insufficient growth since then.
-One Eurostat analysis warns that more efforts are needed if Europe wants to meet the 2020 targets in research and development11.
+One Eurostat analysis warns that more efforts are needed if Europe wants to meet the 2020 targets in research and development14.

 Therefore their economic and political reach may go beyond what one would assume at first sight.
-When doing advocacy, you may face arguments that are based on this substantial fact, which may also generate
+When doing advocacy, you may face arguments that are based on this substantial fact, which may also generate some unexpected pushback: some stakeholders like trade unions may not necessarily be interested in much lower medicine process as that could jeopardise their jobs.